chadi-kazan/qlik-poc/README.md

 # qlik-poc
-a poc t oconnect to qlik sesne from a webapp using ticket authentication
+a poc to connect to qlik sesne from a webapp using ticket authentication